Thomas Danforth

 Danforth was a magistrate and leading figure in the colony at the time of the Salem witch trials, but did not sit on the Court of Oyer and Terminer.
 Despite this, he is inaccurately depicted in Arthur Miller's 1953 play The Crucible and its movie adaptations as doing so.
-He is presented as a harsh and domineering governor, apparently conflated with William Stoughton, who does not appear in Miller's play (although he and Samuel Sewall are mentioned briefly by Danforth in Act 3, Scene 1).
 In reality, Danforth is recorded as being critical of the conduct of the trials, and played a role in bringing them to an end.

 Early life

 Thomas Danforth was born in Framlingham, Suffolk, England, and baptized on November 20, 1623.
 He was the eldest son of Nicholas Danforth (1589–1638) and Elizabeth Symmes (1596–1629).
 Danforth immigrated with his father, brothers Samuel and Jonathan, and sisters Anna, Elizabeth, and Lydia to New England in 1634, probably aboard the Griffin.

 The family, along with the 200 or so other passengers aboard, left England to escape persecution for their Puritan beliefs.
 William Laud had become archbishop of the Church of England in 1633 and begun a crackdown on Nonconformist religious practices (such as those practiced by the more Calvinist Puritans) that prompted a wave of migration to the New World.